eecs394-s17/oer/README.md

 ng build && heroku local
 ```
 ## Known Bugs / TODO
-* Need to user test and create e2e/unit tests.
+* BUG: You can add a textbook without adding a URL (form validation issue).
-* The application only shows and allows for managing courses from the most recent term (Spring 2017).
+* BUG: Removing all textbooks from a course does not remove the course from the browse list in real time.
-* You can add a textbook without adding a URL (form validation issue).
+* BUG: More informative login errors not showing correctly (appears to be server-side issue with connect-flash).
-* Removing all textbooks from a course does not remove the course from the browse list in real time.
+* TODO: Create e2e/unit tests.
-* More informative login errors not showing correctly (appears to be server-side issue with connect-flash).
+* TODO: Allow professors and students to manage/view courses from multiple terms (currently, only Spring 2017 courses can be seen/edited).
-* Ideally, update all course information (title, catalog number, etc.) on the server side instead of with AngularFire2.
+* TODO: Ideally, update all course information (title, catalog number, etc.) on the server side instead of with AngularFire2.
-* Styling should be updated on the Professor login side.
+* TODO: Update styling on the professor side of the application.
-* Site needs to be hosted on a Northwestern server.
+* TODO: Host the site on a Northwestern server.

 ## Running unit tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).